VishvaaDarshan/Blog-Generation/README.md

 ## Installation

-To run the code in this repository, follow these steps:
+To run this code in this repository, follow these steps:

 1. Clone the repository on to your local machine: